Satyam/mithril-components/components/bsform/readme.md

 ####Radio####

-The `BootstrapForm.radio(config)` creates a set of radio buttons.
+The `mc.BootstrapForm.radio(config)` creates a set of radio buttons.
 It expects the following  argument:

 1. `config` {Object} Configuration object containing:
 	* `value`, `model` and/or `name` as described [above](#binding)